dhoyle/splicedocs-jekyll/pages/OnPrem/Administrators/BackupAndRestore.md

 ## Incremental Backup Configuration and Limitations {#incrconfig}

-If you're going to perform incremental backups, you _must_ follow these steps:
+If you're going to perform incremental backups, you _must_ follow these steps.
+You must restart HBase after configuration changes.

 <div class="opsStepsList" markdown="1">
 1. Add the following options to your `hbase-site.xml` configuration file: